Winter War: Finnish Air Force

 At the beginning of the war, Finland had a small air force, with only 114 combat planes fit for duty.
 Missions were limited, and fighter aircraft were mainly used to repel Soviet bombers.
 Strategic bombings doubled as opportunities for military reconnaissance.
 Old-fashioned and few in number, aircraft offered little support for Finnish ground troops.
-In spite of losses, the number of planes in the Finnish Air Force rose by over 50 percent by the end of the war.
+In spite of losses, the number of planes in the Finnish Air Force rose by over 50 per cent by the end of the war.
 The Finns received shipments of British, French, Italian, Swedish and American aircraft.

 Finnish fighter pilots often flew their motley collection of planes into Soviet formations that outnumbered them 10 or even 20 times.
 Finnish fighters shot down 200 Soviet aircraft, while losing 62 of their own on all causes.
 Finnish anti-aircraft guns downed more than 300 enemy aircraft.
 Often, a Finnish forward air base consisted of a frozen lake, a windsock, a telephone set and some tents.
 Air-raid warnings were given by Finnish women organised by the Lotta Svärd.
 The top scoring fighter ace was Jorma Sarvanto, with 12.83 victories.
 He would increase his tally during the Continuation War.